-Horticulture II Course #: 584600
+Horticulture II

-Prerequisite: Check CTE Pathway page; Horticulture I
+Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page; Horticulture I

 Description: This course will provide the student with the necessary secondary level techniques for a career in ornamental horticulture and the nursery industry.
 Topics covered include the anatomy and physiology of plants and the requirements for plant growth.